Wendy’s Copycat Chili

 - Salt and pepper to taste

 Step 1.
 Brown the meat in a large pot over medium-high heat on the stove.
 Continue to cook until the meat is completely done.
+Browning the meat adds immense flavor to any dish, especially when cooking a chili, where the beef is the main ingredient.

 Step 2.
 Add 1 bell pepper chopped, 1 onion chopped, and ⅓ cup of celery chopped to the pot.